bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 * All product teams working in the Private Cloud OpenShift Platform should use this organization
 * Any member of the `bcgov` organization can create repositories and any existing member can [invite other users](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/) to join the organizations.

 ### `bcgov-c`

 The `bcgov-c` organization stores **temporary** (up to 12 months), private repositories with closed-source code and private documents.
 Closed-source projects must be moved to the `bcgov` organization at the end of the 12 months.
 All repositories in this organization are **private**.

 * Use this repository if you need a temporary location for code while you collect approvals to make the code public.
 You must commit to making the code public in the future in order to use this repository.
 * Only the Platform Services team can create repositories in this organization.
 You can ask them to create a repository by submitting a [DevOps-Request](https://github.com/BCDevOps/devops-requests/issues/new?assignees=caggles%2C+ShellyXueHan%2C+mitovskaol%2C+patricksimonian&labels=github-repo%2C+pending&template=github_repo_request.md&title=).
-The users listed on the private repo creation form will be provisioned admin access to the repo and can invite other team members.
+The users listed on the private repository creation form are provisioned administrator access to the repository and can invite other team members.
 * There is a cost per user for this organization, the cost is covered by the OCIO.
 * The Platform Services Team periodically reviews GitHub access and removes users that haven't been active for six months.